patdavid/fnndsc/README.md

 3. View through the page.
     This can be any fancy view system you want (React, Vue.js, vanilla/bespoke).
 Needs to couple with the JS controller layers as appropriate.

+This is really just a version of [Model-View-ViewModel](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel).

 ### JavaScript Control